-For pencil or pinch pleat curtains on a pole, measure from the eye of the ring that the hook goes into to your preferred finished length.
-On a track you should measure from the eye of the glider to your finished length.
+For pencil or pinch pleat curtains on a pole, measure from the eye of the ring to your preferred finished length.
+On a track you should measure from the eye of the glider to your preferred finished length.

 - To finish on the window sill, measure the hem just touching the window sill.
 (If your sill is uneven, finish your curtains 1.5 cm above the sill to ensure the eye is not drawn to the uneven surface.)

-- To finish below the sill - we recommend 15cm-20 cm below the sill or 2cm - 5cm above the radiator.
+- To finish below the sill I recommend 15cm-20 cm longer than the cill or 2cm - 5cm above the radiator.

 Full Length Curtains

-- To finish at floor length curtains should sit 1.0 cm from the floor.
+- To finish at floor length curtains should finish 1.0 cm above the floor.

 It is worth bearing in mind that in doorways or rooms with high usage you may want them to sit slightly higher to prevent damage or dirt.